SirJohanot/library/testPlan/testPlan.md

 ## Item pass/fail criteria

-A feature will be considered to have passed the test on the condition that the application server returns an HTTP Response with either the 2xx or the 3xx code.
+A feature tested by system testing will be considered to have passed the test on the condition that the application server returns an HTTP Response with either the 2xx or the 3xx code.

+A features tested by unit testing will have to define their own criteria for success and failure.

 ## Suspension criteria and resumption requirements